TraceyZhong/TraceyZhong.github.io/_posts/2019-03-13-middle-ages.md

 This repertory of music is the collection of melodies designated religious texts to be sung at services.

-The early Chruch condemned sensuality, and with it anything taht suggested dancing, such as meter or musical instruments.
+The early Church condemned sensuality, and with it anything that suggested dancing, such as meter or musical instruments.

 The chant is call 'Gregorian' after the famous pope and Church father Gregory I (c.
-540-604) assembled adn standardized all the chants required for the Church serviecs of his time.
+540-604) assembled adn standardized all the chants required for the Church services of his time.

 ## Genres